 If you return or renew an item only after the due date, you will have to pay overdue fines for each calendar day the item is late.
 The fines will be added to your library account.

 You can pay the fees and charges online through the library’s website or at any Lastu library.
-More information about the fees and charges can be found on the list of fees at the end of this leaflet.
+More information about the fees and charges can be found on the list of fees below.

 The library charges overdue fines even if you have not been able to renew your items